Voice Mate

-Voice Mate formerly called Quick Voice and later on as Q Voice is an intelligent personal assistant and knowledge navigator which is only available as a built-in application for various LG smartphones.
+Voice Mate, formerly called Quick Voice and later Q Voice, is an intelligent personal assistant and knowledge navigator which is only available as a built-in application for various LG smartphones.
 The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Web services.
 It is based on the Maluuba personal assistant.

-Some of the capabilities of Voice Mate include making appointments, opening apps, setting alarms, updating social network websites such as Facebook or Twitter and navigation.
+Some of the capabilities of Voice Mate include making appointments, opening apps, setting alarms, updating social network websites, such as Facebook or Twitter and navigation.
 Voice Mate also offers efficient multitasking as well as automatic activation features, for example when the car engine is started.